Add A Comment Section to My Blog with Giscus

 Early this year, I created this blog site and share some well-written notes on it.
 Since then, I really enjoy blogging and continue to post interesting things I learn.
 Recently, I came across the giscus project, a comment system powered by GitHub Discussions, which allows me to add a comment section to my posts.
 It seems to work well on my site after trying it, so I believe it presents a good opportunity to enhance this site further and encourage more exchanges of ideas.

-In this post, I will give a brief introduction to giscus
+In this post, I will give a brief introduction to giscus and explain

 how I use it on this site.